WHAT HEALTH DISPARITIES ARE WE TARGETING?

 GROUNDBREAKING & FUNDING

 In 2015 UK broke ground for this $265 million building (half of the funding from the state of Kentucky; half from university resources, including private gifts).
 In 2018, legislative leaders designated an additional $40 million in bonds toward UK’s work to turn the tide of health disparities.
+In 2019, UK received a $6 million NIH C06 construction grant to create an innovative first-floor vascular research lab to boost leading-edge work in the Saha Cardiovascular Research Center, the Department of Biomedical Engineering and the Sanders-Brown Center for Aging.

 HOW MANY RESEARCHERS?